eik-1/eik-1/README.md

 <h2> I am an absurdist learning how to code </h2>
 I am currently an undergrad pursuing Bachelors in Computer Science.
 I am currently invested in learing JS, HTML, CSS and Smart Contracts.
-I also love to study Philosophies ( particularly Mordern Philosophy ) I am in an open relationship with Crypto.
+I am in an open relationship with Crypto.
 Open because I sometimes cheat on it with Music.

 Skills:  JS / HTML / CSS / Solidity / Smart Contracts